ChrisMantegna/Lab_Notebook/README.md

 ## January 2023

 ---
+### January 10

+Spent more time working on the map of WDFW mussel retrieval locations, very little progress as everytime I load a package in RStudio I get an error when I attempt to call it.
+Not sure if it's related to my missing Ububtu platform... will test that theory tomorrow.
+I closed two issues assigned to me over one of the months that end in -ber...small wins.
+I attended the Gardell Lab meeting virtually and spent some time chatting with Alison, Celeste, and Lindsay (Bonnie Becker Lab UG) and building a lab use schedule.
+The most promising thing I did today was meet with Tivon Rice, Professor DXARTS to discuss collaboration with me and the lab for the Innovation Grant Proposal.
+We brainstormed great ideas and potential to bring science and art together to educate.
+I was able to meet with Rosalind after lab meeting yesterday and she will be participating with her teaching expertise as well.
+I am cautiously optimistic that this grant application will be strong and competitive based on the strength of these collabs.

+---
 ### January 9

 Lab meeting today was our standard biweekly DEI meeting.
 I will have Sam look over my order for digital calipers (for the mussel work) and submit.
 Other lab focused work was on a bit of map/ locaiton based coding and reading foundational papers about *Mytilus* sp. response to environmental change.